U.S. Supreme Court gives boost to child slave labor case against Nestle

-NEW YORK (Thomson Reuters Foundation) - A U.S. Supreme Court’s refusal to dismiss a lawsuit seeking to hold Nestle, the world’s largest food maker, accountable for using child slaves to harvest cocoa in Africa looks set to be a landmark battle over labor used overseas, lawyers said.
+NEW YORK, Jan 13 (Thomson Reuters Foundation) - A U.S. Supreme Court’s refusal to dismiss a lawsuit seeking to hold Nestle, the world’s largest food maker, accountable for using child slaves to harvest cocoa in Africa looks set to be a landmark battle over labor used overseas, lawyers said.

 The ruling sends the case back to federal court in California and brings closer the possibility of a trial, said Terrence Collingsworth, executive director at International Rights Advocates who is involved in the lawsuit.